StreamAMG/cloudpay-documentation-portal/docs/Guides/IAP-Integration.md

 <br />
 ##### StreamAMG Requirements:

 * **App-Specific Shared Secret**: Shared secret is used to identify the developer issuing the request.
-This is added to the Cloud Pay Admin console and can be accessed under the In-App Purchase section on the [App Store Connect](https://appstoreconnect.apple.com/).
+This is added to the Cloud Pay Admin console and can be accessed via the In-App Purchase section on your [App Store Connect](https://appstoreconnect.apple.com/) account.

 * **Cloud Pay endpoint**: Added in the App Store Connect account.
 Endpoint details will be provided as part of the setup.
 <br/>